Spain's Crown Princess Leonor turns 18 and is feted as the future queen at a swearing-in ceremony

 The royal family's popularity today is difficult to gauge.
 Spain's main polling body stopped asking Spaniards what they think of the royals in 2015 amid the myriad scandals.

 Leonor has been groomed by her father and mother, who before marrying Felipe was a television journalist.
-She has shown regal aplomb when presiding over the awards ceremony of the Princess of Asturias Foundation and other honorific institutions that she heads.
+The princess has shown regal aplomb when presiding over the awards ceremony of the Princess of Asturias Foundation and other honorific institutions that she heads.

 She is currently receiving basic military training at an academy in the northeastern city of Zaragoza.
 She speaks English, French, Catalan, a language spoken in northeastern Spain, and some Arabic.